 Nov.
 26, 1943 – Pulitzer Prize-winning novelist Marilynne Robinson was born in Sandpoint, Idaho.
 She is best-known for three novels that take place in a small Iowa town called Gilead: “Gilead” (2004), “Home” (2008), and “Lila” (2014).

 Nov.
-26, 1946 – NFL lineman and head coach Art Shell was born in Charleston, South Carolina.
+26, 1946 – Pro Football Hall of Fame tackle and head coach Art Shell was born in Charleston, South Carolina.
 He was an offensive lineman for the Oakland and Los Angeles Raiders from 1968 until 1982.
 He coached the Raiders from 1989 to 1994 and again, briefly, in 2006.
+He was inducted into the Hall of Fame in 1989.

 Nov.
 26, 1953 – Pulitzer Prize-winning science writer Jonathan Weiner was born in New York City.